cnbbooks/lfe-sicp/ch1/the-elements-of-programming.md

 * means of abstraction, by which compound elements can be named and manipulated as units.

-In programming, we deal with two kinds of elements: procedures and data.
+In programming, we deal with two kinds of elements: functions and data.
 (Later we will discover that they are really not so distinct.)
-Informally, data is "stuff" that we want to manipulate, and procedures are descriptions of the rules for manipulating the data.
-Thus, any powerful programming language should be able to describe primitive data and primitive procedures and should have methods for combining and abstracting procedures and data.
+Informally, data is "stuff" that we want to manipulate, and functions are descriptions of the rules for manipulating the data.
+Thus, any powerful programming language should be able to describe primitive data and primitive functions and should have methods for combining and abstracting functions and data.

-In this chapter we will deal only with simple numerical data so that we can focus on the rules for building procedures.[^1] In later chapters we will see that these same rules allow us to build procedures to manipulate compound data as well.
+In this chapter we will deal only with simple numerical data so that we can focus on the rules for building functions.[^1] In later chapters we will see that these same rules allow us to build functions to manipulate compound data as well.

 ----